hjamet/project-memory/README.md

 ### Example Statistics File

-The `stats.json.example` file shows the structure of the statistics data for reference.
+The `stats.json.example` file shows the structure of the statistics payload that is stored under the `stats` key in `data.json`.
 Each project entry includes:
-- `currentScore`: the current pertinence score stored in stats.json
+- `currentScore`: the current pertinence score tracked for the project
 - `rotationBonus`: accumulated bonus points from other projects being worked on
 - `totalReviews`: number of times this project has been reviewed
 - `lastReviewDate`: ISO timestamp of the most recent review